MauroGuar/FunctionAnalyzer/README.md

 # FunctionAnalyzer

-<p>This is a python program wich receieves a function and a point from the console input.
+<p>This is a python program wich receives a function and a point from the console input.

 It works using the matplotlib library (wich displays and draw the graphic) and sympy (wich calculates and returns the limits).